Carnegie Mellon University

 Bachelor of Science in Economics and Politics

-The Economics and Politics major is offered jointly between the Undergraduate Economics Program (UEP) and the Institute for Politics and Strategy (IPS).
+The Economics and Politics major is offered jointly between the Undergraduate Economics Program (UEP) and the Carnegie Mellon Institute for Strategy & Technology (CMIST).
 Students are equal members of both academic units and receive advising from both units.

 Economics and Politics is available as both a primary and additional major.

 Politics and economics are deeply interconnected.
 Political institutions and decision-making impact economic growth, income distribution, and many other aspects of economic life.
 Both fiscal and monetary policies affect the economy, but these policies are often employed with political considerations in mind and can influence political activity.
-Conversely, economic outcomes shape political preferences and policy choices.
-The overlap between these two disciplines is endless.
-For example, while the United Nations is often thought of in purely political terms, the Security Council can and does impose sanctions on countries- an example of an economic policy used for political change.
+For example, while the United Nations is often thought of in purely political terms, the Security Council can and does impose sanctions on countries--an example of an economic policy used for political change.

-The Economics and Politics major is offered jointly between the Undergraduate Economics Program (UEP) and the Institute for Politics and Strategy (IPS).
+The Economics and Politics major is offered jointly between the Undergraduate Economics Program (UEP) and the Carnegie Mellon Institute for Strategy & Technology (CMIST).
 Students are equal members of both academic units and receive advising from both units.
 The major will appeal to any student interested in the design, evaluation, and political implementation of policy.
 It will be especially attractive to students considering careers in politics, government agencies, political and business consulting, lobbying, or the law.

 The BS in Economics and Politics is an interdisciplinary major.
 The major will develop the political context and underpinnings of economic policy making.
 It will explore how political institutions resolve the tradeoffs and disagreements associated with policymaking and how they can facilitate or impede desirable economic outcomes.

-IPS strengths lie in topics like national security, grand strategy, and globalization.
-Economic policy is just one facet of grand strategy, through which an administration pursues domestic and international goals.
-This major will also address key issues such as the complementarity between the multilateral economic institutions such as the IMF and World Bank and the use of economic coercion, and enable students to understand economic statecraft more broadly.
-Whether coercion is successful depends not just on the levers of power but on also on variations in authoritarian regime structure, and complex linkages in the international economy.
-This is also important for our understanding of the relationship between international economics on human rights practices, extending even to how treaty commitments can facilitate compliance with a global initiative to combat climate change.
-And, not least important, there is broad recognition that the viability of the “Euro Zone” depends on whether the political-economic agreements necessary to mitigate institutional weaknesses are politically feasible or destined to failure.
+CMIST strengths lie in topics such as emerging technology, national security, and grand strategy.
+Economic policy is one facet of grand strategy, through which governments pursue domestic and international goals.
+It will enable students to understand economic statecraft from a broad perspective.
+This major will address key issues such as how multilateral economic institutions such as the IMF and World Bank use economic coercion.
+Whether coercion is successful or not depends not only on the levers of power but also on variations in regime structures, alongside complex linkages in the international economy.
+For example, the viability of the “Euro Zone” depends on whether the political economic agreements necessary to mitigate institutional weaknesses are politically feasible or destined to failure.
+In short, international economics affects everything from human rights practices to global compliance with climate change treaties.

 Students must earn a grade of "C" or better in all courses taken in the Department of Economics (73-xxx).